 Summer Research Alumni

-The Vanderbilt Biophotonics Center (VBC) is launching its second summer research program in 2020 and will be bringing students to campus to work closely with VBC faculty on biophotonics-related research projects.
+The Vanderbilt Biophotonics Center (VBC) is launching its third summer research program in 2022 and will be bringing students to campus to work closely with VBC faculty on biophotonics-related research projects.
 The paid 10-week program will provide undergraduates with the opportunity to have first-hand research experience in laboratory research.

 Here are some anecdotes from some of the student research interns of the inaugural summer research program: